 The Company's evaluation of its vessels for impairment involves an initial assessment of each vessel to determine whether events or changes in circumstances exist that may indicate that the carrying amount of the vessel is greater than its fair value and may no longer be recoverable.
-As at December 31, 2023, 8 out of 45 vessels had impairment indication excluding vessel M/V Pedhoulas Cherry which was classified as held for sale as of December 31, 2023.
+As at December 31, 2024, 7 out of 46 vessels had impairment indications.

 If indicators of impairment exist for a vessel, the Company determines the recoverable amount by estimating the undiscounted future cash flows associated with the vessel.
 If the carrying value of the vessel exceeds its undiscounted future net cash flows, the carrying value is reduced to its fair value.
 The undiscounted future cash flows incorporate various factors and significant assumptions, including estimated future charter rates.
-Future charter rates reflect the rates currently in effect for the duration of the vessels' current charters, and an estimated daily time charter equivalent for the unchartered period using the twelve-month budgeted rate for the vessel class for the first year; the Forward Freight Agreement charter rate for the vessel class for the second year; and thereafter, the most recent ten-year historical time charter average for the vessel class adding an estimated premium for vessels with installed scrubbers.
+Future charter rates reflect the rates currently in effect for the duration of the vessels' current charters, and an estimated daily time charter equivalent for the unchartered period using the twelve -month budgeted rate for the vessel class for the first year.
+The Forward Freight Agreement charter rate for the vessel class for the second year; and thereafter, the most recent ten-year historical time charter average for the vessel class adding an estimated premium for vessels with installed scrubbers.

-We identified future charter rates, used in the undiscounted future cash flows analysis of vessels with impairment indication, as a critical audit matter because of the complex judgments made by management to estimate future charter rates and the significant impact they have on undiscounted cash flows expected to be generated over the remaining useful life of the vessel.
+We identified future charter rates, used in the undiscounted future cash flows analysis of vessels with impairment indications, as a critical audit matter because of the complex judgments made by management to estimate future charter rates and the significant impact they have on undiscounted cash flows expected to be generated over the remaining useful life of the vessel.

-This required a high degree of auditor judgment and an increased extent of effort when performing audit procedures to evaluate the reasonableness of management's future charter rates
+This required a high degree of auditor judgment and an increased extent of effort when performing audit procedures to evaluate the reasonableness of management's future charter rates.